Robert Tanguay, MD

 Calgary Police Commission

-Commissioner Robert Tanguay is a psychiatrist with subspecialty training in addiction medicine and pain medicine.
+Commissioner Robert Tanguay is a board-certified psychiatrist specializing in addiction and pain medicine.

-He is a clinical assistant professor at the University of Calgary, the Chief Medical Officer and co-founder of The Newly Institute, co-chair of the Alberta Pain Strategy, and co-lead of the Alberta Virtual Pain Program implementation.
+He serves as Clinical Assistant Professor at the University of Calgary, co-founder and Chief Medical Officer of The Newly Institute, co-chair of the Alberta Pain Strategy, and leads implementation of the Alberta Virtual Pain Program.

-Commissioner Tanguay brings a wealth of experience in addictions treatment.
-He founded the Opioid Deprescribing Program with Alberta Health Services, the Rapid Access Addiction Medicine (RAAM) Clinic with Alberta Health Services, and the Transitional Outpatient Pain Program for Spine (TOPPS) clinic with the University of Calgary.
-He is well known for his innovation in creating clinical programs for complex chronic medical and psychiatric illnesses.
+He brings deep expertise addressing complex pain and addiction.
+He launched the Opioid Deprescribing Program and the Rapid Access Addiction Medicine (RAAM) Clinics with Alberta Health Services, and co-created the Transitional Outpatient Pain Program for Spine (TOPPS) clinic with the University of Calgary.

-He is an expert in health policy and is helping to lead the Alberta Psychedelic Legislative Committee and the Alberta Safe Supply Legislative Committee.
-He is also a member of the Alberta Recovery Expert Advisory Panel, Public Health Emergencies Governance Review Panel, and was a member of the Supervised Consumption Review Committee.
+An accomplished health-policy leader, he co-chairs Alberta’s Psychedelic Legislative Committee and Safe Supply Legislative Committee, and advises provincial policy through the Alberta Recovery Expert Advisory Panel, the Public Health Emergencies Governance Review Panel, and the Supervised Consumption Review Committee.

 Commissioner Tanguay has been a member of the Commission since April 2023.